 /usr/lib/jvm/java-17-openjdk-amd64

-To confirm that Java compiles and runs correctly, create a simple test program.
-This step verifies that both the runtime and the compiler are functioning as expected.
+With the installation complete, verify that Java compiles and runs correctly by creating a simple test program.
+This confirms that both the runtime and the compiler work before you start real development.

 Create a Test Program